noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 on it was “Alice-chan’s special handmade clothes \~\~ Six Kings Festival Specifications \~\~ Set of 3, one white gold coin”.

 In Japanese yen, that’s 10 million yen...
-This bastard… She sure came up with a good business idea.
+This bastard...
+She sure came up with a good business idea.
 Instead of opening her store and waiting for the customers to come to her, she went with the method of offering what I need at the right time at a high price...
 Frustrating it may be, but it’s very effective.
 White gold coin...
 However, knowing her, I’m sure that the goods she made are worth